Bitbanging on I2C with a PIC micro

 In modern electronics, digital circuits tend to increase their complexity.
-New integrated circuits become available and can do very complicated tasks.
-On another hand, the availability of cheap microcontrollers easy to be used by hobbyists (such as PIC's, the ST6 and 7, the Motorola 68HC11 and so on) allows to easily build interesting circuits.
+New integrated circuits become available and can accomplish very complicated tasks.
+On another hand, the availability of cheap microcontrollers easy to be used by hobbyists (such as PIC's, the ST6 and 7, the Motorola 68HC11 and so on) allows to build interesting circuits.

 One of the factors which determine the cost of a microcontroller or a programmable logic array (Altera, Lattice, Maxim, ...) is the number of input/output pins.
-In other words, even with the same computing power and market strategy, a microcontroller having 24 input/output pins tends to cost more than one having only 13 of them.
+In other words, with the same computing power and market strategy, a microcontroller sporting 24 input/output pins tends to cost more than one having only 13 of them.

 The I2C bus is a system proposed by Philips in the mid 1980's.
 It allows to control a very wide family of integrated devices using only two I/O lines and the ground.
 It is therefore a very cost-effective solution of a serial communication working at different speeds (100 kbit/s, 400 kbit/s and more recently 3.4 Mbit/s).
 Several devices can be connected at the same time and each of them is addressed via a specific code.

 In this document, we describe some bitbanging routines for the PIC16F84.
 They might be useful for other 8-bit PIC microcontrollers, where the hardware USART is not available.

 Most of the devices using the I2C are fabricated by Philips, but a lot of other producers adopts the standard, which has become widespread.
 Among the devices offered by Philips, we find clocks and calendars (PCF8574, PCF8584), static RAM (PCF8570), EEPROM (PCF8582, 24C01), analog to digital converters (PCF8591) and the list is far from exhaustive.